SichangHe/curriculum_vitae/src/work_experiences/index.md

 Our team won a silver medal in the International Genetically Engineered Machine (iGEM) Biology competition.

+#### Work summary for iGEM

+I joined as a modeling team member, but ended up working as a Wiki developer and IT support.

 - Developed [the team Wiki][igem_wiki], a static site.
     - Used [mdBook][mdBook] and [mdBook-KaTeX][mdbook-katex] to render Markdown
-        and LaTeX math expressions into static HTML.
+        with LaTeX math expressions into static HTML.
     - Used Tailwindcss to style the Wiki, and JavaScript for the animations.
     - Set up GitLab CI to build and deploy the Wiki to GitLab Pages automatically so non-technical members could preview their changes.